 Underground Cellars Beneath Limerick City

-Join Peter Carroll in an architectural video tour of Limerick's underground cellars for OHL2021.
+Join Peter Carroll in an architectural video tour of Limerick's underground cellars.

 'In discerning the relationship of Limerick’s Newtown Pery to its physical foundation - from the ground up – a desire arises here to unearth its intelligence as a living system capable of present and future appreciation in its entirety.